16 Surprising Reasons Your Hair Is Falling Out

 You have a hormonal disorder

 When women have a hormonal disorder that causes high levels of testosterone, including polycystic ovary syndrome (PCOS), they may experience thinning of hair on the scalp.
 Often these conditions are also associated with acne, irregular periods, and hair growth in areas typically seen in men, says Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
 “Over-the-counter supplements, such as Nutrafol, can help provide the follicles with the necessary building blocks for healthy hair production,” he says.
-These are other sneaky reasons your hair is thinning.

 You just had a baby

 While pregnant, many women notice that their mane becomes thicker, fuller, and shinier, thanks to a surge of pregnancy hormones.
 However, once they deliver, this flood of hormones leaves their body at a rapid pace, often leaving them with little time to adjust.
 One side effect of this depletion of hormones is hair loss.
 Thankfully, for many women, their hair goes back to normal a few months postpartum.
-Check out these other surprising ways you look different when you’re pregnant.
+(Check out these other surprising ways you look different when you’re pregnant.)

 It’s in your genes

 Just like with your hair color and hairline, your genes often determine whether you’ll experience thinning hair.
 It’s a myth that you inherit your hair loss gene from your mother’s father, says Dr. Zeichner.
 “There are many genetic causes.
 Women tend to develop a widening of their part line and thinning of hair on the top of the head, but typically do not fully lose their hair in the way that men do.”
 You can help stem the tide of hair loss by reducing stress, avoiding very tight hairstyles (ponytails, braiding) that contribute to hair loss, and eating a nutrient-rich diet, but once the hair is gone, your best bet may be camouflage.
 “In situations where there is no treatment, women can hide bald or thinning spots by changing their hairstyle or wearing hats, headbands, and scarves,” says Ramon Padilla, founder of EverTrue, a Microblading Salon in Manhattan.
 “But a more long-term solution is permanent makeup, such as our Hairline Rescue treatment, where we re-create the look of hair strands stroke-by-stroke.”
-The Hairline Rescue treatment is like a semi-permanent tattoo that lasts about 18 months.
+The treatment is like a semi-permanent tattoo that lasts about 18 months.

 You’re taking birth control pills